membrane/api-gateway/distribution/examples/rateLimiter/README.txt

 RUNNING THE EXAMPLE

 In this example we will send 4 requests to the service with a rate limit of 3 requests per 10 seconds.
 The first 3 requests will go through while the last one will be blocked with code 429.
+NOTICE: The interceptor runs in Lazy mode so you can run into a situation where you can do 6 requests and the 7th is blocked ( see below for details ).

 1. Go to the examples/rateLimiter directory.